ogdento/alertwatch/README.md

 ## ti Chronos Code
 My chronos code strips down the UI on the watch to the barest essentials - showing the time and allowing the user to select and send an alert.

-The watch runs on a modified version of the ez430_Chronos software that comes on the device and thankfully, their code is pretty easy to follow.
+The watch runs on a modified version of the ez430_Chronos software that comes on the device (Software Projects\Chronos Watch\CCS\Sports Watch) and thankfully, their code is pretty easy to follow.

 Here's a comment from their code that illustrates what shows on the display as you scroll through functions by pressing the * (top left) and # (bottom left) buttons: